k4ntz/OC_Atari/README.md

 - [ ]  Crazy Climber
 - [ ]  Video Pinball
 - [ ]  Alien

-# OC_Atari

-Object-Centric Atari is a Wrapper, based on the [ATARI ARI project](https://github.com/mila-iqia/atari-representation-learning) that uses the state of the ram and reverse engineering to provide object centric representation of the screen.

 ## Install
 `python setup.py install` or `python setup.py develop`